msi-shamim/flutter_project_structure/README.md

 ## Support the Project

-If you find this package helpful, consider supporting the it by liking it in pub.dev
+If you find this package helpful, consider supporting it by Liking it in pub.dev

 ## Connect with Me